Popular culture

 Popular culture (also called pop culture or mass culture) is generally recognized by members of a society as a set of practices, beliefs, artistic output (also known as popular art [cf. pop art] or mass art, sometimes contrasted with fine art) and objects that are dominant or prevalent in a society at a given point in time.
 Popular culture also encompasses the activities and feelings produced as a result of interaction with these dominant objects.
 Mass media, marketing, and the imperatives of mass appeal within capitalism constitute the primary engines of Western popular culture—a system philosopher Theodor Adorno critically termed the 'culture industry'.

-Heavily influenced in modern times by mass media, this collection of ideas permeates the everyday lives of people in a given society.
-Therefore, popular culture has a way of influencing an individual's attitudes towards certain topics.
+Heavily influenced in modern times (after World War Two) by mass media, this collection of ideas permeates the everyday lives of people in a given society.
+Therefore, popular culture exerts a significant influence on an individual's attitudes towards certain topics.
 However, there are various ways to define pop culture.
 Because of this, popular culture is something that can be defined in a variety of conflicting ways by different people across different contexts.
-It is generally viewed in contrast to other forms of culture such as folk culture, working-class culture, or high culture, and also from different academic perspectives such as psychoanalysis, structuralism, postmodernism, and more.
-The common pop-culture categories are entertainment (such as film, music, television, literature and video games), sports, news (as in people/places in the news), politics, fashion, technology, and slang.
+It is generally viewed in contrast to other forms of culture, such as folk culture, working-class culture, or high culture, and also from different academic perspectives, including psychoanalysis, structuralism, postmodernism, and more.
+The common pop-culture categories are entertainment (e.g., film, music, television, literature, video games), sports, news (as in people and places in the news), politics, fashion, technology and slang.